Roshan13046/Drawing_Jam_Board_Kotlin_App/README.md

 ## Project Description
  <ul>
-  <li>o Developed as an Android app for students to show their Drawing creativity, to do rough works, to reduce paper usage,to save trees and nature.</li>
+  <li> Developed as an Android app for students to show their Drawing creativity, to do rough works, to reduce paper usage,to save trees and nature.</li>
-  <li>o Architected using Java, KOTLIN, XML/JSON, Android Studio.</li>
+  <li> Architected using Java, KOTLIN, XML/JSON, Android Studio.</li>
-  <li>o Allows the user to create Drawings using Colors, Brush sizes, Edit/Share images, Save and Undo/ Redo current tasks.</li>
+  <li> Allows the user to create Drawings using Colors, Brush sizes, Edit/Share images, Save and Undo/ Redo current tasks.</li>
-  <li>o Use of Async tasks, Sneck Bars, customizing UI, using custom progress dialogues etc. </li>
+  <li> Use of Async tasks, Sneck Bars, customizing UI, using custom progress dialogues etc. </li>
 </ul>